 Just as he reached the end of his pull, Mamede lifted the remo back over the top of the calçador to the other side of the post, socket over ball, and performed the same maneuver in the opposite direction.
 Back and forth he worked the remo, lifting and pulling from side to side, while Ze knelt at the starboard rail and paddled with the aguador.
 In this way they were able to propel the jangada forward at about two knots.

 The logical assumption was that we would head up to the first anchor before dropping the second.
-But none of my logical assumptions had been correct so far.
-Instead, Mamede sculled toward the northwest, away from the anchor and perpendicular to the wind’s general direction (from the NE).
+So far, few of my logical assumptions had panned out on the trip.
+Instead Mamede sculled toward the northwest, away from the anchor and perpendicular to the wind’s general direction (from the NE).

 We crept along for at least a hundred yards, both men panting heavily, before Ze went forward and dropped the anchor over the side.
 There wasn’t much to do after that.
 Mamede stowed the remo and Ze pulled us half way back to the first anchor.
 By bringing in one anchor line and letting out the other, the jangada’s position could be moved from side to side to locate the best fishing spot between the two anchors.